Gold Coast / Cairns (Australia)

 G’day from the Gold Coast: 40 Miles of Beach Paradise

-We flew into Australia on Qantas, and it’s hard to explain, but the second we boarded a flight packed with extended Aussie families, I could feel a joyful energy in the air.
+We flew into Australia on Qantas, the national carrier.
+It’s hard to explain, but the moment we boarded a flight packed with extended Aussie families, I could feel a joyful energy in the air.
 That feeling only grew upon arrival.
 There is a distinct, deep-seated calmness to the locals here.
 They go about their daily lives with glowing smiles and a genuine brightness in their hearts.

-We used to think we lived in the ultimate beach paradise back in Maui, surrounded by an abundance of world-class beaches.
+We used to think we lived in the ultimate beach paradise back in Maui, given the sheer number of world-class beaches surrounding the island.
 Well, the Gold Coast in Queensland takes beach life to an entirely different level.

-Stretching approximately 40 miles just south of Brisbane, this region is famous for its epic surf breaks, relaxed lifestyle, and more than 20 spectacular, sweeping white-sand beaches.
+Stretching about 40 miles just south of Brisbane, this region is a legendary playground for tourists and locals alike, famous for its world-renowned surf breaks and laid-back coastal lifestyle.
+The coastline is dotted with over 20 spectacular, sweeping, white-sand beaches.
 We hunkered down for a full month over Christmas and New Year’s at an Airbnb in the quaint, residential beach town of Currumbin.
-Over the course of that month, Barbie and I visited about a dozen different beaches towns.
+Over the course of that month, Barbie and I visited about a dozen different beach towns along the coast.

-After nine full years of continuous travel and visiting the majority of the best beach locations on the planet, I’m ready to make a bold statement: Australian and Hawaiian beaches are, hands down, the best in the entire world.
+After nine full years of continuous travel and visiting the majority of the best beach locations on the planet, I’m ready to make a bold statement: Both the Australian and Hawaiian beaches sit together at the absolute top.
+They are, hands down, the best in the entire world.

 Top Gold Coast Beaches: From North to South